FAQ on the Code of Conduct for Leasing of Retail Premises in Singapore

 The CoC is divided into four sections and covers the following:

-- The measures that have been put in place to ensure compliance with the Code of Conduct.
+• Framework that has been put in place to provide parties with additional avenues of recourse in the event of non-compliance with the Code of Conduct.

 When will the CoC be applicable?

-Tenants and landlords will be able to file for deviations from the CoC and provide feedback on the CoC to the FTIC for lease agreements that are entered into on or after 1 June 2021.
-Negotiation for new and renewal leases are encouraged to abide by the CoC with immediate effect.
+Tenants and landlords will be able to file for deviations from the CoC and provide feedback on the CoC to the FTIC for lease agreements that are entered into on or after the effective date of legislation which is 1 February 2024.
+Negotiation for new and renewal leases are to abide by the CoC from 1 February 2024.

-Can request be made for existing lease agreement or those signed prior to 1 June 2021 to adopt the guidelines of the CoC?
+Can request be made for existing lease agreement or those signed prior to 1 Feb 2024 which is the effective date of legislation to adopt the guidelines of the CoC?

 The CoC is not meant to be applied retrospectively.
 Existing lease agreements do not have to be amended to comply to the code.
 Any decisions to amend existing leases to comply to the code will have to be based on negotiations and mutual agreement between tenants and landlords.